bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module6_lab.md

 ## Run DELLY to detect SVs
 <a name="delly"></a>

 For germline SVs, calling is done by sample or in small batches to increase SV sensitivity & breakpoint precision.
 At this point we will only call ***deletions***.
-Here are the steps adapted from the DELLY [readme] (https://github.com/tobiasrausch/delly/blob/master/README.md).
+Here are the steps adapted from the DELLY [readme](https://github.com/tobiasrausch/delly/blob/master/README.md).

 ### Call deletions